← BACK TO BLOG

 Fall Prevention for Height Safety and Safe Works at Heights

-Understanding the Hierarchy of Control Measures
+What is the Hierarchy of Control Measures?

-1. Elimination: Remove the hazard entirely.
+1. Elimination - Remove the hazard entirely.

-3. Engineering Controls: Isolate people from the hazard.
+3. Engineering Controls - Isolate people from the hazard.

-4. Administrative Controls: Change the way people work.
+4. Administrative Controls - Change the way people work.

 The Hierarchy of Control